<img height="1" width="1" style="display:none;" alt="" src="https://ct.pinterest.com/v3/?event=init&amp;tid=2612598452925&amp;noscript=1">

 • Common fraud tactics include affiliate traffic bots, cookie stuffing, and click fraud.

-• Affiliate fraud prevention requires fraud detection tools, strict compliance policies, and real-time monitoring.
+• Affiliate marketing fraud prevention requires fraud detection tools, strict compliance policies, and real-time monitoring.

 • Protect your affiliate program with Anura’s free 15-day trial.